akashdsamantra/react-boilerplate/README.md

 ## react-boilerplate
-`react-boilerplate` is a react boilerplate with webpack and basic configuration of eslint, typescript support and prettier.
+`react-boilerplate` is a react boilerplate with webpack and basic configuration of eslint and prettier.